Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 ### Other installation options.

+### Using the Docker dev container.
+With each succesful commit to `main` we publish a new development docker container that can be used as a means to speed up the installation steps in a controlled environment.
+This docker development container includes the "test externals" (at the moment of writing this is only the `DStability` **linux** kernel) and a conda environment with poetry already installed in it.

+The container is accessible to all deltares contributors at the [Deltares Harbor](containers.deltares.nl/gfs-dev/vrtool_dev:latest)

+To download and use it, assuming a running [Docker desktop](https://www.docker.com/products/docker-desktop/) instance, you may follow the following steps:

+1. Pull and rename the docker dev image from `containers.deltares.nl/gfs-dev/vrtool_dev:latest`:
+    ```bash
+    docker pull containers.deltares.nl/gfs-dev/vrtool_dev:latest
+    docker image tag containers.deltares.nl/gfs-dev/vrtool_dev:latest vrtool_dev
+    ```
+    > You may change `:latest` with any other development tag available.
+This is useful during development of features with new dependencies.

+2. Access the docker and mount your current checkout.
+    ```bash
+    docker run -v .:/usr/src/app/ -v docker_env:/usr/src/.env -it vrtool_dev
+    ```
+    > -v Will mount the left side (yor local disk) into the right one (docker virtual volume).
+Mounting the environment allows you to reuse it at anytime.

+    > -it Will give you access to the docker console.

+3. Copy the "test externals" into the test directory (so tests can be run):
+    ```bash
+    cp -r /usr/src/test_externals /usr/src/app/tests/test_externals
+    ```

+3. Install your checkout.
+    ```bash
+    poetry install
+    ```
+    > If it fails you can try doing `poetry install` instead, this is due to some dependency differences between the `conda-forge` version and the one in the `poetry.lock` file.

+### Via `pypi`
 It is also possible to contribute to the project without the use of `conda` and `poetry`.
 For instance, directly with pip (`pypi`):
 ```bash
 cd C:\repos\vrtool_repo